skybet/js-tech-test/README.md

 3. Markets similarly contain an array of IDs for outcomes.
 Use this data to initially show the outcomes for the first ten markets only.
    1. Markets should be sorted by displayOrder (ascending) and then name.
 4. Add the ability to load the outcomes for a market on demand (on skybet.com this happens when the market's accordion is clicked)
+5. Use the `displayable` status to filter events, markets and outcomes which should not be shown to the user

 ### Task Three